-&lt;sup>43 A/RES/77/170, Ensuring access to affordable, reliable, sustainable and modern energy for all (14 December 2022), article 9.
+33 A/RES/77/170, Ensuring access to affordable, reliable, sustainable and modern energy for all (14 December 2022), article 9.

-- 1 responsibilities and respective capabilities, in light of different national

-- 2 circumstances.

-- 3

-4 Therefore, article 193 should be seen as representing a balance between the interests of individual States in their economic development and the universal 5 interests in the protection and preservation of the marine environment.
-The correct 6 7 interpretation of article 192 must be read in tandem with the subsequent article which 8 expressly refers to its content.
-9 10 Closely related to States' right to develop their natural resources is the right to development.
-This is an "inalienable human right by virtue of which every human 11 12 person and all peoples are entitled to participate in, contribute to, and enjoy 13 economic, social, cultural and political development, in which all human rights and fundamental freedoms can be fully realized' as recognized in the Declaration on the 14 15 Right to Development Resolution.
-16 17 Importantly, States bear the primary responsibility for the "creation of national and 18 international conditions favourable to the realization of the right to development".
-19 20 During the first session of the Intergovernmental Negotiating Committee, Working 21 Group I considered the impacts of the Framework Convention on Climate Change on living standards and the right to development.
-The Working Group recognized 22 23 "developing countries have as their main priority alleviating poverty and achieving 24 social and economic development and that their net emissions must follow from 25 their, as yet, relatively low energy consumption to accommodate their development 26 needs".
-The Working Group further recognized the right to development as an 27 "inalienable human right".48 28 29 It is true that the express wording of the "right to development" was not included in 30 the final text of the Framework Convention on Climate Change.
-However, its preamble clearly recognizes that, "per capita emissions in developing countries are 31 still relatively low and that the share of global emissions originating in developing 32 countries will grow to meet their social and development needs".49 33
+Therefore, article 193 should be seen as representing a balance between the interests of individual States in their economic development and the universal interests in the protection and preservation of the marine environment.34 The correct interpretation of article 192 must be read in tandem with the subsequent article which expressly refers to its content.

+person and all peoples are entitled to participate in, contribute to, and enjoy economic, social, cultural and political development, in which all human rights and fundamental freedoms can be fully realized" as recognized in the Declaration on the Right to Development Resolution.35 development.
+This is an "inalienable human right by virtue of which every human

+Closely related to States' right to develop their natural resources is the right to

+Importantly, States bear the primary responsibility for the "creation of national and international conditions favourable to the realization of the right to development".36

+During the first session of the Intergovernmental Negotiating Committee, Working Group I considered the impacts of the Framework Convention on Climate Change on living standards and the right to development.
+The Working Group recognized "developing countries have as their main priority alleviating poverty and achieving social and economic development and that their net emissions must follow from their, as yet, relatively low energy consumption to accommodate their development needs".
+37 The Working Group further recognized the right to development as an "inalienable human right".38

+It is true that the express wording of the "right to development" was not included in the final text of the Framework Convention on Climate Change.
+However, its preamble clearly recognizes that, "per capita emissions in developing countries are still relatively low and that the share of global emissions originating in developing countries will grow to meet their social and development needs".
+39

+Since the Framework Convention on Climate Change, every major climate commitment, including the Paris Agreement, 40 the Glasgow Climate Pact 41 and the

-&lt;sup>44 United Nations Convention on the Law of the Sea (Myron H. Nordquist et al. eds.
-2013), vol IV, p.
-49.
+34 United Nations Convention on the Law of the Sea (Myron H. Nordquist et al. eds.
+2013), vol IV,

-&lt;sup>45 United Nations General Assembly, Declaration on the Right to Development: resolution / adopted by the General Assembly, 4 December 1986, A/RES/41/128, article 1(1).
+35 United Nations General Assembly, Declaration on the Right to Development: resolution / adopted by the General Assembly, 4 December 1986, A/RES/41/128, article 1(1).

-&lt;sup>46 United Nations General Assembly, Declaration on the Right to Development: resolution / adopted by the General Assembly, 4 December 1986, A/RES/41/128, article 3.
+36 United Nations General Assembly, Declaration on the Right to Development: resolution / adopted by the General Assembly, 4 December 1986, A/RES/41/128, article 3.

-&lt;sup>47 First session of the Intergovernmental Negotiating Committee for a Framework Convention on Climate Change, Compilation of texts related to principles, submitted by the Bureau of Working Group I (A/AC.237/Misc.6), 13 August 1991, Part III.B.4, and 1.
+37 First session of the Intergovernmental Negotiating Committee for a Framework Convention on Climate Change, Compilation of texts related to principles, submitted by the Bureau of Working Group I (A/AC.237/Misc.6), 13 August 1991, Part III.B.4, and 1.

-&lt;sup>48 First session of the Intergovernmental Negotiating Committee for a Framework Convention on Climate Change, Compilation of texts related to principles, submitted by the Bureau of Working Group I (A/AC.237/Misc.6), 13 August 1991, Part III.B.3.
+38 First session of the Intergovernmental Negotiating Committee for a Framework Convention on Climate Change, Compilation of texts related to principles, submitted by the Bureau of Working Group I (A/AC.237/Misc.6), 13 August 1991, Part III.B.3.

-&lt;sup>49 United Nations Framework Convention on Climate Change (signed 9 May 1992, entered into force 21 March 1994) 1771 UNTS 107, preamble.
+39 United Nations Framework Convention on Climate Change (signed 9 May 1992, entered into force 21 March 1994) 1771 UNTS 107, preamble.